 compilation.

-conversion functions to convert values of basic
+std::string's conversion functions to convert values of basic

 types to text.
 For more complex conversions use Xstringstream